 Anne is one of the Executive Directors of Chicago’s Chamber of Commerce.
 One of the largest Chambers in the United States, the Chicago chapter has over 1300 businesses as members.
 The Burnham Award Dinner at the Peninsula Hotel will draw over three hundred business leaders to Saturday evening's social event.
-While most small law firms find the Chamber’s dues and event fees onerous, Anne and John feel that their firm's size and extensive corporate law experience justifies the cost.
+While most small law firms find the Chamber’s dues and event fees onerous, Anne and John feel that their firm's size and extensive corporate law experience justify the cost.
 Brand building, as John likes to say.

-While the Chamber’s Chairman confers the Burnham Award, the Outstanding Service awards will be bestowed by Anne Merrick.
-A popular member of the Board, Anne is often chosen to host these events thanks to her public speaking skills and good looks.
+While the Chamber’s Chairman confers the Burnham Award, Anne Merrick would bestow the Outstanding Service Awards.
+A popular member of the Board, the Chamber often chooses Anne to host these events thanks to her public speaking skills and good looks.

-For tomorrow’s bash, she decided to wear a ten-year-old Jovani strapless embellished tulle ballgown.
+She decided to wear a ten-year-old Jovani strapless embellished tulle ballgown for tomorrow's bash.
 The floor-length off-white dress had a straight neckline with a decorative laced-up back.
 While Anne and her daughter, Ronnie, are of Scottish lineage and have ample bosoms, Anne liked this dress because it showed no cleavage but emphasized that she, at age 63, is still as thin as a college student.

 The Chamber would typically allow Anne two guests as an Executive Director.
 Typically, those would be John, and Ben or Veronica in less turbulent times.
-Tomorrow night, her invited guests would be John, and a Warhorse Security guard formally dressed.
+Tomorrow night, her guests would be John and a Warhorse Security guard formally dressed.

-Anne was appreciative that her founding partner, Ezekiel Dawson, had negotiated a $2.3 billion settlement with PowerDyne Energy.
+Anne appreciated that her founding partner, Ezekiel Dawson, had negotiated a $2.3 billion settlement with PowerDyne Energy.
 Fortuitously, the electric company had sizeable cash reserves, so PowerDyne Energy dispensed the settlement money quickly, a cool $759 million to the firm.
 At least there would be adequate funds to pay for the Warhorse security people.

 Burnham Award

-The Chamber spared no expense staging this yearly event.
+The Chamber spared no expense in staging this yearly event.
 They booked the Peninsula Hotel’s Grand Ballroom, which allowed over 300 guests.
-The Peninsula erected a small stage, including a lectern and teleprompter two high-resolution displays, and a table for the trophies and plaques.
+The Peninsula erected a small stage, including a podium, teleprompter, two high-resolution displays, and a table for the trophies and plaques.

 John and Anne arrived fashionably late Saturday evening, but John still had some schmoozing time out on the Shanghai Terrace.
 He put it to good use, meeting people and offering the firm’s business card to potential clients.
 When the hotel announced that the Burnham Award Dinner would start, everybody filed into the Grand Ballroom, ready to enjoy the Hotel’s Five-Star service.

-The dinner's salad and first course were reasonably quiet, with a lively conversation between the people crammed into the tables.
-Anne’s bodyguard whispered how much he liked his entree, the Boeuf En Croûte (beef tenderloin).
+The dinner's salad and first course were reasonably quiet, with a lively conversation between the people crammed at the tables.
+Anne’s bodyguard whispered how much he liked the Boeuf En Croûte (beef tenderloin) entree.
 Once the dessert portion started, so did the Chamber’s many speakers with audio-visual presentations.
 Finally, Anne climbed onto the stage to present the Distinguished Service Awards.
 Though a director, she did not participate in these awards' nomination and selection process.
-Fortunately, the Chamber staff had a script prepared for her on the teleprompter.
+Fortunately, the Chamber staff prepared a script for her on the teleprompter.
 The team also supplied her with a wireless microphone disguised as a tiny piece of jewelry.
-Anne dutifully read the script, scrolling through the teleprompter….
+Anne dutifully read the script, scrolling through the teleprompter.

-“The next Distinguished Service Award goes to James Drake of Drake Manufacturing for their restoration efforts of the Jesse Ma Houston Park on South Drexel Boulevard.
+“The next Distinguished Service Award goes to James Drake of Drake Manufacturing for their Jesse Ma Houston Park restoration efforts on South Drexel Boulevard.
 Mr. Drake and his fellow employees replaced worn-out equipment and made landscaping improvements to this playground for the children's benefit in this area of Chicago.
 Mr. Drake, would you be so kind as to come to the podium.”